steffkelsey/homelab-live/README.md

 2. crowdsec for DOS protection
 3. linkerd for encryption in transit
 4. traefik customizations (TLS etc)
-5. akri for USB storage access in k8s
-6. expose admin services (argocd, kubernetes-dashboard, traefik, etc) via tailnet with magicDNS and Tailscale certificate for TLS
+5. expose admin services (argocd, kubernetes-dashboard, traefik, etc) via tailnet with magicDNS and Tailscale certificate for TLS

-## A BIG PROBLEM TO SOLVE

-- Most Applications are Helm charts from remote repositories with values files stored in this repo (multiple sources)
-- Some Applications are Kubernetes manifests.
-For example, patching Traefik config

-SOLUTIONS:
-1. make the traefik config (and any that are just manifests) come from it's own Helm chart and then everything is the same
-2. always use a template patch and handle the logic in the patch for multiple sources
+6. have a volume mount for USB drive for the media files for jellyfin